-In the Competitive Analysis module, enter your website.
+In the Competitive Research module, enter your website.
 From the sidebar menu, navigate to the Organic Competitors page.

 Key Insights: Based on Total Traffic and Search Overlap Score, the Organic Competitors tool identifies and plots the websites most closely competing with you for organic search traffic.
 Hover over the graph to view details for each competitor.